 “Trust and Misinformation in the Age of Social Media”

-An invitation-only working group meeting taking place on August 23-24, 2018, at the NCI Shady Grove Campus will leverage scientific expertise from diverse disciplines and sectors (e.g., journalism, computer science, and health communication) to develop a research agenda for understanding and addressing cancer-related misinformation on social media platforms.
+An invitation-only working group meeting on August 23-24, 2018, at the NCI Shady Grove Campus leveraged scientific expertise from diverse disciplines and sectors (e.g., journalism, computer science, and health communication) to develop a research agenda for understanding and addressing cancer-related misinformation on social media platforms.